 So, it’s something of a catch-22.
-If you want a job that pays good money, you need to move somewhere where the financial gains would be wiped out by the higher cost of living.
-Remote working, on the other hand, allows you to explore the magical combination of high salary and low cost of living.
+If you want a job that pays well, you need to move somewhere where the financial gains are wiped out by the high cost of living.
+Remote working, on the other hand, allows you to have the magical combination of high salary and low cost of living.

-Certain remote-friendly jobs (e.g. web designer, software developer) have pretty generous salaries.
+Certain remote-friendly jobs (e.g. web designers, software developers) have pretty generous salaries.
 Now imagine if you were to pair those well-paid jobs with a low cost of living scenario.
 A scenario such as:

 - Spending 6 months staying with friends, house sitting, and couch-surfing.
 If you were working remotely and are prepared to live off the kindness of strangers for a little while, you could build up a big savings pot.

 - Living in a van for a year, working while you travel.
 Not only would you get to explore new places, but you’d also save money, as you wouldn’t be paying any rent.

 - Taking your big city salary and buying a house somewhere where property prices are so low they make you check your prescription.
 If your mortgage is smaller, you can save more money every month.